-I’m sharing with you how I handle the homeschool routines and schedules in our lives after six years experience.
+I’m sharing with you how I handle the homeschool routines and schedules in our lives after six years of experience.
 I hope it will encourage you and help you at the same time.
-I can remember back to our first year of homeschooling the kids because we have made many changes through the years.
+I can remember back to our first year of homeschooling the kids because we have made many changes throughout the years.
 As a result, every year feels new and exciting.

 I had this ideal little schedule laid out the first year I homeschooled.
 It looked rather well planned and easy to follow.
 I believed with all of my heart that we could follow this schedule.

 The schedule looked like this:

 8-12: Morning Lessons

 That was UNTIL the reality of life happening daily took ahold of us.

 I have since learned that homeschooling kids need to become about more than finishing the next bit of assignment in a workbook or textbook.
 It has to be about encouraging a love of learning in every aspect of their lives.
 They have to be able to see why you’re taking the time to teach them all of the humble jumble that is being crammed down their throats.